jujumilk3/ezmcp/ezmcp/README.md

 - Automatic generation of tool schemas from function signatures
 - Built-in support for SSE transport
 - Easy integration with existing Starlette applications
+- Interactive documentation page for exploring and testing tools

 ## API Reference